akash0997/arxiv-sanity-preserver/README.md

 This project is a fork of Andrej Karpathy's https://github.com/karpathy/arxiv-sanity-preserver.
 All the credit goes to him.

 Tried to give it a new look with this Single Page Application.
-Most of the data fetching is done with ajax requests using axios.
+Most of the data fetching is done with ajax requests using axios and the styling is done using bulma.css

+This is my attempt at understanding how data is being engineered.

-The root of the React project is src/index.js and the heavy-lifting is done in src/App.js
+The root of the React project is src/index.js and the heavy-lifting is done in src/App.js.

-I am trying to better understand this application as well as trying to simplify the javascript using React.
-I am also working on giving it a better design using bulma.css

-My main aim of this project is to understand the data engineering involved and be deeply involved with open-source.

 I have incorporated create-react-app in this project.
 Most of the React files are under the src/ folder.